It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Business travelers to Indonesia seeking appointments with U.S. Embassy Jakarta officials should contact the U.S. Commercial Service in advance.
 The U.S. Commercial Service can be reached by telephone at (62-21) 5083-1000 or by e-mail: firstname.lastname@example.org

-Travelers visiting Indonesia may wish to review the State Department Country Specific Information for Indonesia at:
+Travelers visiting Indonesia may wish to review the State Department Country Specific Information on

 U.S. citizens traveling to Indonesia for business purposes are required to have a valid visa.
 All travelers to Indonesia must have a passport valid for at least six months beyond the date of arrival in Indonesia, at least two blank visa pages, as well as an onward/return airline ticket.
 Indonesian authorities regularly deny entry to Americans who arrive with less than six months validity on their passports.